techmatters/terraso-web-client/README.md

 The contact section integrates with HubSpot to display it in the application.
 To gather the configuration needed for the Hubsport environment variables (`REACT_APP_HUBSPOT_FORMS_REGION`, `REACT_APP_HUBSPOT_FORMS_PORTAL_ID`, `REACT_APP_HUBSPOT_FORMS_CONTACT_FORM_EN`, `REACT_APP_HUBSPOT_FORMS_CONTACT_FORM_ES`) get it for you form URL that should have this strcuture:

 `https://app.hubspot.com/forms/{portal ID}/editor/{form ID}/edit/form`

+## Analytics

+The application is built to work with Plausible, to configure the domain Plausible will use you have to set the `REACT_APP_PLAUSIBLE_DOMAIN` environment variable.

 ## Learn More